Smooth Bump Functions

 arbitrary subset, not necessarily open.
 A map \(F : A \to N\) is smooth on \(A\) if it

-containing \(p\) and a smooth map \(\widetilde{F} : W \to N\) whose restriction to \(W \cap A\) agrees with \(F\).
+\(W \subseteq M\) containing \(p\) and a smooth map \(\widetilde{F} : W \to N\) whose restriction to

-When \(A\) is itself open this returns the earlier notion, since \(A\) may be taken as the common neighborhood; the
+When \(A\) is itself open this returns the earlier notion, since \(A\) may be taken as the common neighborhood.
+The

-definition earns its keep precisely when \(A\) is closed, or otherwise has empty interior, where no chart on \(A\) is
+definition earns its keep precisely when \(A\) is closed, or otherwise has empty interior, where no chart on \(A\)

-available and the extension is the only access to smoothness.
+is available and the extension is the only access to smoothness.
 With it the second application can be stated.

 Lemma: Extension Lemma for Smooth Functions

-Let \(M\) be a smooth manifold, \(A \subseteq M\) a closed subset, and \(f : A \to \mathbb{R}^k\) a smooth
+Let \(M\) be a smooth manifold, with or without boundary, let \(A \subseteq M\) be a closed subset, and let

-function.
-For any open subset \(U \subseteq M\) containing \(A\), there exists a smooth function
+\(f : A \to \mathbb{R}^k\) be a smooth function.
+For any open subset \(U \subseteq M\) containing \(A\), there

-\(\widetilde{f} : M \to \mathbb{R}^k\) such that \(\widetilde{f}|_A = f\) and
+exists a smooth function \(\widetilde{f} : M \to \mathbb{R}^k\) such that \(\widetilde{f}|_A = f\) and

 \(\operatorname{supp} \widetilde{f} \subseteq U\).